-The Tuition Exchange program is a reciprocal scholarship program for children and other family members of faculty and staff employed at more than 590 participating institutions.
+The Tuition Exchange program is a reciprocal scholarship opportunity for eligible faculty and staff dependents at more than 677 individual member schools.
 The Tuition Exchange Inc. association serves higher education by making careers at colleges and universities more attractive.

 Each participating institution determines the number of tuition exchange scholarships it will grant to incoming students each year.
-As a result, they are highly competitive, and there are no guarantees to the children of any given faculty or staff member that they will be able to use the tuition exchange scholarship at the institution of their choice.
+As a result, tuition exchange scholarships are highly competitive, and there are no guarantees to the children of any given faculty or staff member that they will be able to use them at the institution of their choice.

 For more information on the number of tuition exchange scholarships available at a particular institution, contact the institution's tuition exchange coordinator.